xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

  ### **Site Reliability Engineer (SRE)**

 - **Focus**: Reliability at scale, emphasizing uptime, availability, resilience, robustness, and the ability to resolve unforeseen problems.
-	- A Site Reliability Engineer (SRE) has a unique role that combines software development and operations expertise.
+	- A Site Reliability Engineer (SRE) combines software development and operations expertise.
 	- They are responsible for ensuring the reliability, scalability, and performance of complex systems, which requires a deep understanding of both development and operations practices.
 	- SREs often have a crossover with **DevOps** teams, as they share similar skillsets, such as scripting, automation, and monitoring.
 - **Key Practices**: Focuses on the creation and implementation of SLAs (Service Level Agreements), SLOs (Service Level Objectives), SLIs (Service Level Indicators), and incident management.